The Integrated Street Engagement Unit

 The goal is to help some of the most vulnerable people turn their lives around.

 The team will be led by experienced and dedicated outreach workers and will provide the following services.

 Listening to and helping those on the street

 Our unit will work with, and support, our daytime street population every day to find out what help they need to turn their lives around.

 Substance abuse support

 Charity support workers with specialist skills can provide practical support for those with mental illness and/or those addicted to alcohol or drugs.

 These specialists can speak directly to people on the street, supported by the back-up provided by more traditional building based services.

 With both charity outreach workers and council officials working together in the unit, those on the street will be directly helped through advice about accommodation options and what council services or public funds they can access.

-The day to day activities of the unit will be determined through the expertise of the joint team, focusing action on where it will have the biggest impact in helping those who are on the streets.
+The day to day activities of the unit are determined through the expertise of the joint team.
+They focus their action on where it will have the biggest impact in helping those who are on the streets.